Table of contents

 Other

-When you are on your knees in front of an opponent who is lying on his back and blocking you with his legs or trying to grab you with his legs, you can take his legs and lift them up to then throw them to the side and perform a ‘Yoko Shiho Gatame’.
+When the opponent lies in front of you on his back and tries to grab you between his legs, you can take his legs and push them to the side to perform Yoko Shiho Gatame.

-If the opponent is lying on his back and turning to end on his belly while you are to his side, then, use your arm as an anchor on his arm to block him from turning, subsequently, while still anchoring him, turn around him to the side he is trying to turn into and put your weight on his body for him to fall flat on his back again to perform ‘Yoko Shiho Gatame’.
-When performing ‘Yoko Shiho Gatame’, avoid leaving too much space between your body and the opponent’s, otherwise, the opponent could use his legs to block your body.
+If the opponent is lying on his back and turning to end on his belly while you are to his side, then you can grab and anchor his arm to block him from turning and subsequently move to his opposing side and perform Yoko Shiho Gatame.
+When performing Yoko Shiho Gatame, avoid leaving too much space between your body and the opponent’s body.
+Otherwise, the opponent could use his legs to block you.

-If the adversary is on all fours closed in and you are in front of him, you can lie with your belly on his back and grab his belt with your arms, then, straighten your leg above his head and kneel with your other leg.
-Subsequently, you can push him backward, once he resists with forward momentum you can use that to pull him into your straight leg for him to do a somersault over it and end on his back.
-Once on his back, you should directly block him from standing by entangling his body with your legs.
-If entangling around his arm you can follow with an armlock.
-Otherwise, after entangling you can go on top of him to perform a hold down such as ‘Kami Shiho Gatame’ or ‘Tate Shiho Gatame’.
+If Uke is on all fours closed in and you are in front of him, you can place your belly on his back and grab his belt with your arms.
+Simultaneously, straighten your right leg above his head and kneel your left leg.
+Now push him backward—once he resists and drives forward, use his momentum to pull him into your straightened leg, causing him to somersault over it and land on his back.
+After the opponent ends on his back, you should directly prevent him from standing by entangling his body with your legs.
+If you entangle his arm you can follow up with an armlock.
+Otherwise, after the entanglement, you can go on top of him to perform Tate Shiho Gatame.

 Competitions